Adams School of Dentistry: DDS ACT Curriculum Grading System Policy

 Course Remediation

-Failure to meet the criteria for a course grade of Pass (PS) prompts the course director to enter a temporary grade of Incomplete (IN) in ConnectCarolina, pending eligibility for and completion of remediation.
-All remediation plans are developed by the course director and approved by the APC.
-Remediation can include additional instruction, assignments, and assessment required of the student when they do not meet the didactic, behavioral, or clinical course criteria as determined and published by course directors the APC.
-Certain courses may not be eligible for remediation, due to the prerequisite knowledge needed to progress to other courses and may result in the student re-taking the course during the following academic year.
+Remediation can include additional instruction, assignments, and assessments when a student does not meet the didactic, behavioral, or clinical course criteria as determined and published by course directors and the APC.
+Certain courses may not be eligible for remediation, due to the knowledge or skills required to progress to other courses and may result in the learner re-taking the course during the following academic year.
+As noted above, the APC must approve remediation plans recommended by a course director or Teaching Committee.
+In some cases, the APC itself may prescribe a specific remediation plan.

-Remediation will occur after the course ends, i.e., after all final grades are posted in ConnectCarolina.
-With approval by the APC, students will be eligible for remediation if their cumulative grade is between 65 and 74%.
-Any cumulative grade below 65% will result in an automatic failure of the course, which will put the student on academic probation and prompt the APC to consider a student for reclassification or dismissal.
 Students are limited to three course remediations throughout dental school, but no more than two in the first two years.
 Exceeding the maximum number of remediations will automatically prompt the APC to consider a learner for deceleration or dismissal.

 Program Deceleration